j3k0/cordova-plugin-purchase/README.md

 </summary>

-When making receipt validation requests, the purchase plugin uses by default the browser's ajax capabilities.
+When making receipt validation requests, the purchase plugin uses, by default, the browser's ajax capabilities.
 This sometime causes issues with CORS restriction.
 CORS also imposes an extra back-and-forth with the server (the CORS preflight request) to ensure the server allows for such request to be made.
-By installing the [advanced-http plugin](https://github.com/silkimen/cordova-plugin-advanced-http), you get rid of those issue and benefit from the extra feature of this plugin (like advanced authentication option).
+By installing the [advanced-http plugin](https://github.com/silkimen/cordova-plugin-advanced-http), you get rid of those issue and benefit from the extra feature of the the plugin, like advanced authentication option.
 Read the [advanced-http](https://github.com/silkimen/cordova-plugin-advanced-http) plugin documentation for details.
 </details>

 ### Setup your Application